tushar-sharma/tushar-sharma.github.io/_posts/2025-04-26-review-a-beginning-spring-ai-book.md

 ### Parameters

-- **Temperatuer**: Controls the randomness of the model's output.
+- **Temperature**: Controls the randomness of the model's output.
 A lower value makes the output more focused and deterministic, while a higher value increases creativity and variability.
 Range from 0.0 to 2.

 - **Top_p**: Nucleus sampling.
 Percentage of things to consider.
 0.10 means consider most relevant tokens, 1 means don't filter at all.